Therapist, Body Trust Provider, and Consultant

 I spent my formative years growing up in the Pacific Northwest, north of the Seattle area near the San Juan Islands.
 I earned my Bachelor of Arts degree in English language and literature from the University of Washington.
 My passion for English was initially inspired by my love of writing and thinking about cultural studies.
 Following graduation I worked for a few years to redefine my career path.
 I began working in the mental health field in 2010 at an inpatient psychiatric hospital and soon after decided to pursue graduate school to become a mental health therapist.
 My work as a therapist is a nourishing hybrid of my passion for both the theoretical headiness of academia and the relational magic that happens when a client experiences the presence of a listening, empathic other.

 Since 2010 I have worked with teens and adults in a variety of settings in the mental health field: inpatient psychiatric mental health, community mental health, private practice, and mental health research.

-I graduated with my Master of Science degree in Counseling from Portland State University in Portland, Oregon.
-Following graduation I lived in New York City and worked as a program manager for a psychotherapy research program at Mount Sinai Beth Israel Medical Center.
-I also served as the assistant director of a psychotherapy program at the New School for Social Research that trains doctoral-level psychologists.
-I returned to Portland in 2017.
-Between 2017-2019 I worked in mental health research at Kaiser Permanente's Center for Health Research and provided therapy services for teens and young adults in a Dialectical Behavior Therapy (DBT) program.
-I also worked with adults in a Cognitive Behavior Therapy for Insomnia (CBT-I) pilot program.
-I have worked in private practice since 2017.
+I graduated with my Master of Science degree in Counseling from Portland State University in 2014.
+Following graduation I lived in New York City and served as the Assistant Director of a psychotherapy program at the New School for Social Research that trains doctoral-level psychologists.
+From 2017-2019 I worked as a mental health specialist at Kaiser Permanente's Center for Health Research and provided therapy services for teens and young adults in a Dialectical Behavior Therapy (DBT) program.